 This homemade preservative free Easy Spiced Kumquat Marmalade Jam is the ideal use for a glut of kumquats at the beginning of Spring when the citrus season is nearly at an end.

 If you have no idea how to prepare kumquat marmalade then you have come to the right place.
-This old fashioned Kumquat Marmalade Jam recipe is so easy to make, even for a novice jam maker.
+This old fashioned Kumquat Jam recipe is so easy to make, even for a novice jam maker.

-In the past it was customary for the women of the family, and many times even men, to prepare their own home made fruit jams and preserves.
+In the past it was customary for the women of the family, and many times even men, to prepare their own home made marmalade, fruit jams and preserves.
 Many families had fruit trees in their back gardens and others had access to supplies of fruits.

-Our east Kumquat Marmalade recipe started with one of our monthly family visits to Citrusdal, my ancestral home.
+Our easy old fashioned Kumquat Marmalade recipe started with one of our monthly family visits to Citrusdal, my ancestral home.
 My aunt had been telling me for a while that she had received some fig jam as a gift from one of her friends on the farm, and she had never tasted such delicious jam before and so she wanted to give this a try herself, but with kumquats.

 Althought I was born and raised in the City of Cape Town, my entire family is originally from a little rural farming town on the N7, outside of Cape Town called Citrusdal.
 It is a very small and remote town and not many people are even aware it exists.
 By the name you can probably guess what is farmed in this area.
 Citrusdal is well-known for farming of citrus fruits such as oranges, lemons, grapefruit, naartjies (clementines) and kumquats.
 It is also the center of Rooibos tea production.